An interest rate is a percentage charged on the total amount you borrow or paid on the amount you save.

 Even a small change in interest rates can have a big impact.
 It’s important to keep an eye on whether they rise, fall or stay the same.

 If you’re a borrower, the interest rate is the amount you are charged for borrowing money – a percentage of the total amount of the loan.
 You can borrow money to buy something today and pay for it later.

 Interest is what you pay for the privilege.
-It’s a bit like hiring a car.
-Interest is what you pay to ‘hire’ someone else’s money.
+It's the cost you pay to ‘hire’ someone else’s money.